CQCL/hugr/specification/hugr.md

 with a DFG node can be achieved using `Replace` (specifying the BasicBlock node as the surrogate parent for the new DFG's children).

-Arbitrary node insertion on dataflow edges can be achieved using `InsertIdentity` followed by `Replace`.
+Arbitrary node insertion on Dataflow edges can be achieved using `InsertIdentity` followed by `Replace`.
 Removal of a node in a DSG having input wires and output wires of the same type can be achieved using `Replace` (with a set of `identity<T>` nodes) followed by